SepehrGhorashi/us-accident-severity-prediction/README.md

 # us-accident-severity-prediction
-Predicting the severity of traffic accidents in the United States using supervised machine learning algorithms. (my Data-Mining project)
+Predicting the severity of traffic accidents in the United States using supervised machine learning algorithms. (my Data-Mining course project)